Germán Busch: Immigration affair

 In the midst of the compounding issues plaguing the government came the immigration affair.
 The scandal had its roots in June 1938, when the Busch government announced open immigration into Bolivia in a sudden reversal of previous government policy.
 On 9 June, Minister of Agriculture and Immigration Julio Salmón announced the end of special restrictions on Jewish migration.
-While the motive of this likely had to due with the desire to settle Jews in the Chaco before Paraguay did, it nevertheless made Bolivia the only country in the world at the time which permitted unlimited Jewish migration and went against the strong national socialist and pro-German sympathies of the army.
+While the motive of this likely had to do with the desire to settle Jews in the Chaco before Paraguay did, it nevertheless made Bolivia the only country in the world at the time which permitted unlimited Jewish migration and went against the strong national socialist and pro-German sympathies of the army.

-The plan, supported by Moritz Hochschild, known as the "Bolivian Schindler," saw 10,000 European Jews set to migrate to Bolivia within a year.
+The plan, supported by Moritz Hochschild, known as the "Bolivian Schindler", saw 10,000 European Jews set to migrate to Bolivia within a year.
 Considering the flood of applications, the desperation of those applying, and the lack of profession and low pay of the diplomatic service, abuses inevitably occurred.
 A scandal arose when it came to light that the consul general in Paris had required that all visas had to be cleared through the embassy which was charging Jewish emigres between ten and twenty thousand francs for a visa.
 Though many of the persons involved were dismissed, Busch and his government were faced with charges of gross moral violations and government misconduct by the press.